devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 ## Push VS. Pull!

 Next up, lets discuss *query evaluation*.
+There are two dominate methodologies for query evaluation in database systems.

+1. Pull based (volcano/iterator)
+2. Push based (morsel driven)

+I'll do my best to explain the core difference between these systems, but if you have time I would suggest reading this [amazing blog post]() by
+Justin Jaffrey.
+He gives a great explaination.

 ## Paritioning!